 Many of these substances may be identified by our immune system as foreign to our body and therefore trigger complex inflammatory responses that may be at the origin of autoimmune diseases or other chronic inflammatory diseases.

-A hyperpermeable intestinal mucosa is an open door to many toxic substances whose absorption has consequences for health that are still far from being fully understood.
+A hyperpermeable intestinal mucosa is an open door to many toxic substances whose absorption has consequences for health that are still far from being fully known.

 What are the causes of intestinal hyperpermeability?